Redzwinger/NEAT-AI-for-Ping-Pong/README.md

 To play the game just set up the project as described above and then just run the NEAT AI.py

-DISCLAIMER: The AI has been trained for 24/25 generations and is hence very good :')
+DISCLAIMER: The AI has been trained for 24/25 generations and is hence very good or I am just bad at playing pong :')

 Note: The ai_training.txt is the info about each generation the AI has trained for.
 Not nescessary for anything.